unisonweb/unisonweb-org/src/data/docs/quickstart.md

 You'll see some output from `git` in the background, and once that's done you'll see a big list of definitions that the `pull` added.
 Press `q` to exit the list of definitions.

-Open a new file, `scratch.u` in the same directory where you launched `ucm`, then add the following _watch expression_ (a line starting with `>`) to the top, then save the file.
-This expression multiplies every element in a list by `10`, using the `List.map` function:
+Make a directory to work in, and create a new file there called `scratch.u` with the following contents:

 ```unison
 ---